*Spoilers*

 Can’t recall his name, don’t feel like looking it up.
 Anyway, this man did exactly what I would’ve done in this situation, which is road trip before the robots ate me.

-Ultimately, he told a tale about how pointless all our achievements are in the grand scheme of things, yet still somehow life still has meaning in the individual relationships we build with one another.
+Ultimately, he told a tale about how pointless human achievements are in the grand scheme of things, yet still somehow life still has meaning in the individual relationships we build with one another.

-Screw Ted Faro.
+Screw Elon Musk Ted Faro.
 Long live Vantage Point Dude.

 Vantage Point Dude’s Rating: 10/10